uncommonhacks/reg/DESIGN.md

   notifying applicants
     - This should be very obvious to users of the system -- reviewers should be aware of this
-- Decisions should be immutable after they are released publically.
+- Decisions should be immutable after they are released publicly.
 The only allowable modification is removing people from the waitlist in either direction.
 - There should be ways to general policies for reviewing